← Back to Topics

 Image by Samir धर्म at en.wikipedia CC BY-SA 3.0 · Source

-A 58-year-old woman with cholangitis undergoes ERCP.
+A 70-year-old male with ascending cholangitis undergoes ERCP.
 The image is obtained.
-What intervention is MOST appropriate at this time?
+What is the MOST appropriate next step in management?

 E. Cholecystectomy